 Becoming a Public Safety Dispatcher

-The selection process begins with an online application.
+Start the process with an online application.
 Candidates must pass a written test, oral interview, background investigation, medical evaluation and psychological evaluation.
 Recruits are required to complete a 6 week academy and field training program.

 All applications are submitted though City of Lincoln's Human Resources Department.
 If you would like to be notified when the next application cycle begins, sign up for electronic notification.